mp-1188062

-The Open Catalyst Project is a collaborative research effort between Fundamental AI Research (FAIR) at Meta AI and Carnegie Mellon University's (CMU) Department of Chemical Engineering.
+The Open Catalyst Project is a collaborative research effort between Fundamental AI Research (FAIR) at Meta and Carnegie Mellon University's (CMU) Department of Chemical Engineering.
 The aim is to use AI to model and discover new catalysts for use in renewable energy storage to help in addressing climate change.

 Scalable and cost-effective solutions to renewable energy storage are essential to addressing the world's rising energy needs while reducing climate change.
 As we increase our reliance on renewable energy sources such as wind and solar, which produce intermittent power, storage is needed to transfer power from times of peak generation to peak demand.
 This may require the storage of power for hours, days, or months.
 One solution that offers the potential of scaling to nation-sized grids is the conversion of renewable energy to other fuels, such as hydrogen.
 To be widely adopted, this process requires cost-effective solutions to running chemical reactions.